waarzitjenu/server/README.md

 # go-osmand-tracker

-A basic application written in Go for receiving live location updates from the OsmAnd app, and basically any other application that supports REST.
+A basic application for submitting and retrieving live location updates.
+Originally focused on OsmAnd, but basically any application that supports REST could use it.

+The back-end (REST API) of this application is made with Go, the front-end (map interface) is made with modern Vue 3 and TypeScript.
+Because of its modular setup, it is possible to run the back-end, front-end or a combination of both. :tada:

 ![OsmAnd with activated live tracking and the corresponding console output from go-osmand-tracker](./docs/tracking-example.png)

 Image: OsmAnd app submitting location updates to the back-end, front-end retrieving the current location and showing it on a map.
-[Learn how to set up OsmAnd][OsmAnd Documentation]
+[Learn how to set up OsmAnd][OsmAnd Documentation].

 ---

-## Go-based back-end and/or Vue-based front-end

-This application consists of a back-end written in Go (REST API), and a front-end (map interface) written in modern Vue 3 with TypeScript.
-Because of its modular setup, it is possible to run the back-end, front-end or a combination of both.
+## Getting started

 Please read the [installation instructions](./docs/Installation) to learn how to get started.
+It explains how to run the back-end, front-end or both, with and without Docker. :wink:

 ---